Overview

 are not shared with Ladenburg’s Financial Advisers.
 For more detailed information about the products in

-the Strategic Partners program, you may request the complete disclosure document from your Financial
+the Strategic Partners program, you can request the complete disclosure document from your Financial

 Adviser.